 Oil-based stains, alkyd dispersion stains, and water-oil emulsions penetrate up to four layers deep and offer excellent water-repellent properties.
 Quality brands will provide superior longevity and will wear evenly if applied correctly.

 These water-based stains give all the benefits of oil-based shallow penetrating stains but are easy clean-up and with no toxic chemicals or smells.
-Comes in 24 fantastic colors and they are available at PureColor Inc.
+It comes in 24 fantastic colors and they are available at PureColor Inc.

 Deep Penetrating Stains